Southern Mongolia: Mining of Rare Earth Elements Threatens Local Environment

-In the western part of Inner Mongolia, an artificial lake was created for the rare earths mining industry.
+In the western part of Southern Mongolia, an artificial lake was created for the rare earths mining industry.
 95 percent of the world’s rare earth elements are mined in Baiyun-Obo, at the expense of the environment and the people living and farming in the region.

 Below is an article published by the Digital Journal: